-She has published hundreds of articles on the intersection of disability, employment, Hollywood and politics and is the talent behind www.TheRespectAbilityReport.org and #RespectTheAbility.
-The #RespectTheAbility campaign highlights model employers that demonstrate how hiring workers with disabilities benefits the employer, the employee and society.
+Focusing on employment best practices, she is the talent behind #RespectTheAbility campaign, which highlights model employers that demonstrate how hiring workers with disabilities benefits the employer, the employee and society.
 The campaign’s goal is to erase negative and untrue stigmas associated with hiring people with disabilities.

 Outside of work, Appelbaum is active in community theater.
 She has served in a variety of behind-the-scenes roles for more than a dozen musicals and plays.
 Having organized volunteer ASL interpreters and coordinated ADA seating at performances, as well as directing a nonverbal actor with cerebral palsy who uses a wheelchair, she understands first-hand the importance of inclusion of both performers and others with disabilities.